cml-berkeley/cmlair/README.md

 # CML Air
-Source code for CMLAir software
+Source code for CMLAir software, developed by the Computer Mechanics Lab at UC Berkeley (cml.berkeley.edu)